 On the other hand, promotion is the marketing process of bringing your product or service to the attention of your target market.
 Promotion encompasses the needed strategies for actually selling your product.
 Promotion is done through publicity and advertising – in essence, through visibility.

 In order for your business to become visible, you can make use of social networking and take advantage of platforms such as Facebook, Instagram and Twitter or even video sharing apps like YouTube.
 With the advent of the internet and social media, promoting products and services has never been fast, easy and virtually free.

 Marketing and promotion are both vital for success whether you operate online or a brick-and-mortar store.
 But of course, you first need to learn the fundamentals of marketing and promotion.
-This is true not only for large corporation, but for medium-sized and businesses as well.
+This is true not only for a large corporation but for medium-sized and businesses as well.
 With the right strategies, your organisation will not only develop creative approaches to sales and customer service, but you will also utilise the skills of your employees.

 For more on marketing and promotion, check this out: https://www.smallbusiness.wa.gov.au/business-advice/marketing/marketing-and-promotion-strategies